-INTERNAL REVENUE SERVICE (IRS) The closing/ settlement agent is required to report the property sale to the IRS.
+INTERNAL REVENUE SERVICE (IRS) The closing/ settlement agent is required to report the sale of the property to the IRS.
 You will need to provide your Social Security number(s) and forwarding address.

 FOREIGN INVESTMENT IN REAL PROPERTY TAX ACT OF 1980 (FIRPTA) If you are not a United States citizen, the closing/settlement agent may be required to deduct and withhold a tax equal to 15% of amount realized (generally the amount paid for the property).